 is] an exceptionally skilled wordsmith, her

-poetry will linger in the mind and memory long
+poetry will linger in the mind and memory

-set back upon the shelf.
+and set back upon the shelf.
 Very highly recommended

 for community and academic library Contemporary